- What is a SIP?

-There are numerous reasons why SIPs are necessary and important.
+There are numerous reasons why the SIP is necessary and important.

-- SIPs protect our air: SIPs play a key role in attaining good air quality and protecting citizen's health.
+- The SIP protects our air: The SIP plays a key role in attaining good air quality and protecting citizen's health.

-- SIPs are required by law: The FCAA requires states with counties failing to meet NAAQS to produce a SIP.
+- The SIP is required by law: The FCAA requires states with counties failing to meet NAAQS to produce a SIP.

 Texas' SIP affects you in numerous ways.